DawitLam/Improvements_to_Dual_Annealing_in_SciPy/README.md

 4. Call the memetic_climbing function with your objective function, bounds, and any additional parameters you want to specify.

 5. Optionally, you can modify the Test.py file to experiment with different evaluation objectives.
-Ensure you understand the purpose and functionality of each file before making modifications.